buddhist-uni/buddhist-uni.github.io/_content/monographs/buddha-mind-universe-and-awakening_sheng-yen.md

 > But gaining mystical experience is not the purpose of our spiritual practice.
 The purpose of spiritual practice is to empty ourselves of self-identity.

 A fascinating conversation between Master Shng-Yen and former astronaut Dr. Edgar Mitchell, narrated by Professor Raymond Yeh.
 The discussion began with Mitchell recounting his mystical experience upon returning to Earth after a lunar mission.
-What follows is a dialogue covering topics such as spiritual practice, experience, and karma, just to name a few.